-offers a refuge for adventure-seekers and outdoor enthusiasts.
+offers an ideal refuge for adventure-seekers and outdoor enthusiasts.

 Alongside numerous cultural and historic attractions,

 there are more than 35 million acres of public land (70 percent of the

 hunters, campers, hikers, mountain bikers and rock climbers